angadtathgir/wc2026-prediction-model/wc2026_post.md

 $$F = 0.60 \times \frac{d}{12000} \times 100 + 0.40 \times \frac{\max(0,\ 5 - \text{rest\_days})}{5} \times 100$$

-The 12,000 km normaliser is the realistic worst-case flight within the tournament (e.g., Vancouver to Mexico City is roughly 2,800 km; Vancouver to Miami is about 5,900 km).
+The 12,000 km normaliser is the realistic worst-case flight within the tournament.
+For context, Vancouver to Miami is about 4,500 km and Vancouver to Mexico City is about 4,000 km — both substantial cross-continent journeys.
 Five days is FIFA's own recommended minimum recovery period between matches.
 The 60/40 weighting reflects that travel is the larger physiological burden, but inadequate rest compounds it.

 When one team arrives to a match more fatigued than the other, a penalty is applied proportional to the difference: